 EDU 670 Im Lo Achshav?
-(If not Now?): Professional Development, Adult Supervision and Leadership LECTURE 3 CREDITS This course provides a seminar on effective leadership in Early Childhood Education.
+(If not Now?): Professional Development, Adult Supervision and Leadership

+LECTURE 3 CREDITS This course provides a seminar on effective leadership in Early Childhood Education.
 Special attention will be devoted to professional development of teachers and administration, adult supervision, mentoring adults and child advocacy.
 Additionally, students will examine types of leadership models and theories of management.
 Finally, this course will examine policy-making processes and procedures that impact children, families, communities, and schools.

-EDU 680 Kneh L'Chah Chaver (Acquire for yourself a friend): Observation, Assessment and Relationships with Parents assessments of children, in helping support the learning and development of the children they work with, as well as, their shared responsibility between home and school.
+EDU 680 Kneh L'Chah Chaver (Acquire for yourself a friend): Observation, Assessment and Relationships with Parents

+LECTURE 3 CREDITS This course explores the importance of family engagement and how it leads to student success in school.
+Students will learn about partnering with families, using observations and assessments of children, in helping support the learning and development of the children they work with, as well as, their shared responsibility between home and school.
 This ability to develop positive relationships with parents and families is an integral part of becoming a proficient educator.
 Students will read and discuss research which links the relationship between family engagement and positive educational outcomes.
 Students will also learn and practice communication methods with parents and guardians, taking into consideration multiple challenging situations as well as maintaining positive relationships.